How to Easily Remove Marker from Skin

 Steps:

-1. Choose a makeup remover that is designed to remove waterproof makeup.
+1. Select a makeup remover formulated to tackle waterproof makeup.

-2. Apply the makeup remover to a cotton pad or cloth.
+2. Apply the remover to a cotton pad or cloth.

-3. Press the pad gently against the stained skin and hold for a few seconds to let the remover soak in.
+3. Press the pad gently against the stained skin and hold it for a few seconds to allow the product to penetrate.

-4. Gently wipe the area in a circular motion until the marker stains are removed.
+4. Gently wipe the area in a circular motion until the marker stains are lifted.

-Why it works: Makeup removers contain solvents and emulsifiers that are effective at breaking down makeup and can similarly dissolve the pigments in washable markers.
+Why it works: Makeup removers contain solvents and emulsifiers that effectively break down makeup, which can similarly dissolve the pigments in washable markers.

 4. Alcohol-based Hand Sanitizer